Ensembles

 A Cappella Choir

-The University of North Texas A Cappella Choir is led by Dr. Allen Hightower, director of choral studies, and is the premier ensemble in the UNT choral program comprised of nine choirs.
+The University of North Texas A Cappella Choir is the premier ensemble in the UNT choral program comprised of nine choirs.
 The A Cappella Choir has had a distinguished history of conductors that include Wilfred Bain, Frank McKinley, Hal Gibbons, Mel Ivey, and Jerry McCoy.
 In 1966 the choir participated in a three-month tour of Europe under the sponsorship of the US Department of State.
 The A Cappella Choir frequently performs at regional, national, and international conferences.
 Most recent engagements include TMEA (2020); National ACDA in 2013 (Dallas), 2005 (Los Angeles), and 1999 (Chicago); NCCO in 2008 (Cincinnati); and International Choral Festivals in 2012 (Daejeon, South Korea) and in 2009 (Taipei).

 Director